sean0x42/markdown-extract/README.md

 If you know a better way of achieving this, please let me know!

-## Use Cases

-There aren't many, to be honest.

-1. Extract patch notes from a `CHANGELOG.md` by version.
-2. The talented folks at HashiCorp are using `markdown-extract` to extract API documentation, and inject it into OpenAPI schemas.

-If you have another use for this tool, please let me know!

 ## Github Action

 This project can be used as a Github action.